-This document details the VHDL implementation of an IC controller in a Xilinx CoolRunnerTM 128 macrocell CPLD.
+This document details the VHDL implementation of an IC controller in a Xilinx CoolRunner® 128 macrocell CPLD.
 CoolRunner CPLDs are the lowest power CPLDs available and thus are the perfect target device for an IC controller.
-The VHDL code described in this document can be obtained by contacting Xilinx Technical Support.
+To obtain the VHDL code described in this document, go to section "VHDL Code Download" on page 19 for instructions.